smolTypo/GraphQL-Restaurant-Data/README.md

 The server will start running on http://localhost:5500.
 You can access the GraphQL Playground to explore and interact with the API.

-### Usage
+### Features

 This GraphQL server provides the following queries and mutations:

-- restaurant: Retrieves a single restaurant based on a provided ID.
+- Retrieve a single restaurant based on its ID
-- restaurants: Retrieves a list of all restaurants.
+- Retrieve a list of all restaurants
-- setrestaurant: Creates a new restaurant.
+- Create a new restaurant entry
-- deleterestaurant: Deletes a restaurant based on the provided ID.
+- Delete an existing restaurant based on its ID
-- editrestaurant: Updates a restaurant based on the provided ID.
+- Update the details of a restaurant based on its ID

 ## License: